 What is Sick Child Care?

-John Niederman, President and Elizabeth Hire, Director, Pathfinder Services
+John Niederman, President, Pathfinder Services; Elizabeth Hire, Director, Pathfinder Services; Heather Borton, Heath Services Coordinator, Pathfinder Services

 In Indiana, over 60 percent of our children have working parents.
 Based on an Indiana University study, employees are absent approximately 13 days/ year due to child care related disruptions, including a sick child.
 To support those working families – our employees – it’s vital that we’re providing accessible, affordable options for their sick children.
 This session will highlight how one sick child care program is structured in Huntington County and how your company or community might consider implementing a sick child care program.